parker-boom/personify/docs/PROJECT_OVERVIEW.md

 AI Integration – Uses GPT at the right moment: to synthesize and tailor the user’s setup Implementation – Fully working Angular app with thoughtful design, zero backend dependencies

-📋 Implementation Status: COMPLETE
+📋 Implementation Status: COMPLETE ✅
-All core features have been successfully implemented:
+All core features have been successfully implemented and deployed:

 ✅ **Step 1: Modular Category Selection**
 - Category selection with dynamic sizing based on weight